Anders v. California: States abandoning Anders

 According to an article in the Florida State University Law Review, some states have abandoned the Anders procedure for other means to review appellate cases where the attorney claims no non-frivolous grounds.

 For example, Idaho does not permit the attorney to withdraw from the case.
 The attorney, though, can still file an Anders brief (in terms of arguing that there are no non-frivolous grounds for appeal), but the courts do not then independently review the record for error, the argument being that Anders does not trigger the court to do so unless the attorney moves to withdraw, which Idaho has chosen not to permit.
 New Hampshire also does not permit withdrawal, but specifically exempts a potentially frivolous appeal from being subject to attorney sanctions.

 North Dakota has taken a different approach: it allows an attorney to withdraw but then assigns a different attorney to the case so the defendant has counsel if desired.

 California no longer requires the attorney to withdraw.
 Now she or he may submit a "Wende Brief", named after the case in which the procedure was approved.

 States expanding Anders

-Though Anders itself applies only to criminal proceedings, at least one state has expanded its holding to include other types of cases.
+Though Anders itself applies only to criminal proceedings, at some states have expanded its holding to include other types of cases.
 The Arkansas Supreme Court has applied Anders by case law to family law cases involving termination of parental rights and to adult protective custody cases, and by its own rules to juvenile delinquency and involuntary commitment cases.
+Illinois also permits an Anders brief in any case where a party has a right to appointed counsel, including proceedings for involuntary commitment, juvenile abuse and neglect, or termination of parental rights.
+Furthermore, in Illinois, an Anders brief "must identify at least one potentially justiciable issue" on appeal and cannot argue that there are no grounds, even if frivolous or without merit, to support an appeal.

+The South Carolina Supreme Court also expanded Anders to post-conviction relief proceedings, which the United States Supreme Court has held is not required.